anandaworldwide/ananda-library-chatbot/README.md

 Note: If you encounter any errors related to Google Sheets API activation, check the backend logs for specific instructions and follow the provided link to activate the API for your project.

+## WordPress Plugin Integration

+We provide a WordPress plugin in the `wordpress/plugins/ananda-ai-chatbot` directory that adds an AI chatbot bubble to your WordPress site.
+The plugin connects to this project's chat backend (deployed on Vercel or locally for development).

+For detailed installation instructions, features, and development setup, please refer to the [plugin's README file](wordpress/plugins/ananda-ai-chatbot/README.md).

 ## Open Source Credits

 The frontend of this repo is forked from [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)